gchchung/RECode/README.md

 Then RECode.py is your friend!

-Download both the Python script and the restriction_enzymes.txt file to your working folder.
+Download both the Python script and the '''NEB_restriction_enzyme_list_and_recognition_sequences.txt''' file to your working folder.
 Then run
 ```
 RECode.py -n <ORIGINAL_NUCLEOTIDE_SEQ> -p <MUTATED_PEPTIDE_SEQ> -o <OUTPUT> -c <CUTTER_RECOGNITION_LENGTH>
 ```